troglobit/yangdoc/README.md

 Setup
 -----

-> The following instructions have been tested on Linux Mint 21.3, but
+> These instructions have been tested on Linux Mint 21.3, but
 > are mostly the same for other operating systems.

 Clone the repository to your home directory: